 The Flash Briefing Skill API defines the words users say to invoke the flash briefing or news request (utterances) and the format of the content so that Alexa can provide it to the customer.

-For more details about the differences between custom skills, smart home skills, and flash briefing skills see Understanding the Different Types of Skills.
+For more details about the differences between different types of skills, see Understanding the Different Types of Skills.

 What Do I Build When Creating a Skill?